 How can I copyright or otherwise protect my images online?

-There are several different methods users can use to help protect and prevent other users copying, hotlinking, or otherwise using your image without your consent.
+There are different methods users can use to help protect and prevent other users copying, hotlinking, or otherwise using your image without your consent.
 Keep in mind that none of the methods available will protect your images 100% from all users.
 However, can help protect you from the majority of users online.

 URL, copyright, or watermark on images